 Criminal Charges vs. Civil Claims

-In addition to being compensated for medical costs and property damages, the victim can seek compensation for their pain and suffering, lost earnings, and may be able to seek punitive damages if warranted.
+In addition to being compensated for medical costs and property damages, bike accident victims can seek compensation for their pain and suffering, lost earnings, and more.

 Don’t Leave Anything To Chance

 When it comes to your claim, it’s vitally important that you be fully prepared.
 The driver’s insurance company has a team of high-priced attorneys on staff whose job is to fight your claim.
 They do this every single day.
 Insurance adjusters understand what tactics work.
 They know you’re likely facing huge medical bills, and have no problem delaying your case over and over again just to make you more-likely to accept their pitiful settlement offer.

 When you have an experienced lawyer on your side who also handles claims like these on a daily basis, their job is to work on your behalf while insulating you from the insurance company.
 We’ll make sure you don’t get taken advantage of, and will keep you informed of any developments along the way.

 Don’t leave anything to chance when it comes to your claim.
 Call Montgomery Law today at 214-720-6090 (local) or 1-833-720-6090 (toll-free) to discuss your case, and learn how we can help you and your family win the money you deserve.